HenryMarshall/reveal.js/src/slides/slides.md

 const str = "My grandma has a cat.
 My grandpa has a dog." str.replace(reg, "family")
-// => "My family has a cat.
+// "My family has a cat.
 My family has a dog."

 reg.test(str)
 // true

-reg.test("My grandxa has a dog")
+reg.test("My grandxa has a hamster")
 // false
 ```